asyncapi/bundler/README.md

 ## Usage

-AsyncAPI-bundler could be easily used within your javascript projects as a Nodejs module.
+AsyncAPI bundler can be easily used within your JavaScript project as a Node.js module:

 ```js
 const bundle = require('@asyncapi/bundler');